 Of course Sheep Dreamzzz blankets have 24 fluffy sheep on them.
 Luckily we began with a great option, Pipsqueak from Bernat (actually Spinrite, a Canadian company; Bernat is one of their brands).
 The yarn is 100% polyester, which is the reason the labels we put on include polyester in the content listing (our new organic blankets will be 100% organic even in the sheep).

 While Bernat has a number of colors (the number has shrunk), we've needed more colors and have tried many options for colorful fluffy yarn.
 Adore from Plymouth is a nice one and is the only good Tennessee orange yarn that we found.
 I won't go into more except to say that we tried fluffy yarn from China that we found on Amazon.
 This included coffee-colored yarn for the sheep on our earlier vanilla-colored blankets, and an oatmeal one that looks nice.
 But some of the brighter colors like orange and red bled when washed and even at times during knitting.
 Be careful with colorful yarns from China.

 Cotton or Wool?

-Since we have a relationship with Berroco and needed a chunky yarn to replace Angel/Capri as well as Euro Babesoft Chunky, we tried our Berroco Comfort Chunky, which is 50% Super Fine Acrylic, 50% Super Fine Nylon.
+Since we have a relationship with Berroco and needed a chunky yarn to replace Angel/Capri as well as Euro Babesoft Chunky, we tried out Berroco Comfort Chunky, which is 50% Super Fine Acrylic, 50% Super Fine Nylon.
 And we really liked it.
-But we found that when someone like Berroco has a bunch of colors in the chunky version of a yarn, if the offer a worsted version of the same yarn, it has even more colors.
+But we found that when someone like Berroco has a bunch of colors in the chunky version of a yarn, if they also offer a worsted version of the same yarn, it has even more colors.
 And remember it takes fewer hanks to make a blanket from a thinner yarn.
 So we've tried the worsted version, called Comfort, and we like it.
-And it's think enough for our loveys as well, so we expect to use it more.
+And it's thin enough for our loveys as well, so we expect to use it more.